Hakulani/CustomerAnalytics/04CustomerSegmentation&ProductRecomendation/README.md

 2. **Cluster Movement Analysis**: Analyze the transition of data points from one cluster to another over specific time intervals, providing insights into the evolving behavior and characteristics of the segmented groups.

 ![image](https://github.com/Hakulani/CustomerAnalytics/assets/61573397/a930ff72-734a-4d76-9dc3-f7a1b2fe3960)

+# Product Recommendation

+## Definition
+At its core, a product recommendation is a filtering mechanism designed to predict and display items a user might wish to purchase.
+While the system may not always hit the mark, it's deemed successful if it aligns with user preferences.

+## Benefit
+Increased Sales and Revenue
+Enhanced Customer Engagement
+Improved Customer Retention
+Understanding and anticipating customer needs

 # Product Recommendation System